PeterGrace/default-backend-rs/README.md

 If you create volume mounts at those two paths, you can customize the error pages to your liking.
 You could also build a Docker image `FROM` this container to customize the default files for your usage; the files live in templates/ and public/ in this repository.

+The templates use the handlebars templating language, and the headers are passed into the template as the variable context.

 ## Special routes
 There are some special routes available: